Our Insights

 Squarespace

 Squarespace website builder highlights design and aesthetics more than a lot of other hosting platforms.
 It is known for its attention to detail and design features.
-Squarespace works well for smaller businesses of all industries.
+Squarespace works well for smaller businesses across all industries.

 Here are some of Squarespace’s pros and cons: